Frequently Asked Questions

 Large commercial accounts may be eligible for higher market pricing instead of program pricing when they request initial enrollment in the program.
 If you are interested in submitting an enrollment request for your large commercial account, please contact customer support.

 Yes.
-You will lose budget billing on the supply charge portion of your bill as a participant in Lexington’s Community Choice Program, but budget billing will continue on your delivery charges.
+You will lose budget billing on the supply portion of your bill as a participant in Lexington’s Community Choice Program, but budget billing will continue on the delivery portion of your bill.

-No. You will continue to receive your low-income discount as a participant in Lexington’s Community Choice Program.
+No. You will continue to receive your low-income discount or fuel assistance as a participant in Lexington’s Community Choice Program.

 An electricity supplier is a company that buys electricity for you from electricity generators or from electricity brokers.
 An electricity supplier can be a utility like Eversource, or it can be a third-party company.
 If your supplier is a third-party company, it does not replace Eversource as your electric utility.